 - basic equipment and how to use it

-- avoiding common errors
+- how to avoid common errors

 - strategies for difficult intubations

-- use of muscles relaxants for rapid sequence induction (RSI)
+- rapid sequence induction (RSI)